 The LVN program at Southwestern College focuses on preparing students for direct patient care and includes hands-on lab work in state-of-the-art facilities.
 If you want to apply for the LVN program, make sure to review the application checklist to ensure that you have all the required items.

 Overall, the LVN program at Southwestern College offers a comprehensive education in vocational nursing and prepares students to work in a variety of healthcare settings.
-However, it’s important to note that the program only accepts a limited number of students, so competition for spots may be high.
+However, the program only accepts a limited number of students, so competition for spots may be high.
 It’s also essential to meet all program prerequisites and requirements before applying to ensure your application is considered.

 Admission Requirements